openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 `cloneFsIdAsVolumeId` is a setting for volume clones/restores with two options: `true` and `false`.
 By default, it is set to `false`.
 - When set to `true`, the created clone/restore's filesystem `uuid` will be set to the restore volume's `uuid`.
 This is important because some file systems, like XFS, do not allow duplicate filesystem `uuid` on the same machine by default.
-- When set to `false`, the created clone/restore's filesystem `uuid` will be same as the orignal volume `uuid`, but it will be mounted using the `nouuid` flag to bypass duplicate `uuid` validation.
+- When set to `false`, the created clone/restore's filesystem `uuid` will be the same as the original volume `uuid`, but it will be mounted using the `nouuid` flag to bypass duplicate `uuid` validation.

 :::note
 This option needs to be set to true when using a `btrfs` filesystem, if the application using the restored volume is scheduled on the same node where the original volume is mounted, concurrently.